-Ramana Maharshi was the living example of the truth of Advaita Vedānta He literally embodies the "advaita joke" that "I was an atheist until I realised I was God."
-His few utterances are profound and radiate a celestial divinity of the aphorisms of the Upanishads.
+Ramana Maharshi was the living example of the truth of Advaita Vedānta.
+He literally embodies the "advaita joke" that "I was an atheist until I realised I was God."
+Seemingly funny, this joke is very profound and deep.
+The three uses of 'I' correspond to three stages of consciousness.
+The first use of 'I' refers to the 'unripe ego' or the self-centered individual and the second use to the 'ripe ego', to the identity of a sincere seeker ot Truth.
+Finally, the third use of 'I' refers to the identity with Brahman.
+Ramana Maharshi's few utterances are profound and radiate a celestial divinity similar to the aphorisms of the Upanishads.
 His face literally shines "like a knower of Brahman."

-Ramana Maharshi's essential teaching is Self-enquiry.
+His essential teaching is Self-enquiry.
 Every moment of our waking life is infused with the sense of 'I'.
 If you trace the source of this 'I' you will realise the infinity within, the Light of Pure Consciousness.
 For him, this was not a matter of academic discourse but one of an incessant experience.